 Her passion for writing goes beyond plays to include journalism.
 For the past two years she has served as the Editor of the high school newspaper

 , and in her senior year she also served as Editor of the literary magazine.
 As such, she’s been in charge of everything from story selection to layout.
 Jim Henderson, her journalism teacher and paper advisor, has never once regretted the decision to put her in charge.
 Henderson says, "She has been one of the best, if not the

 best, editor I've had in my 13 years as The Chronicle

 Alice ran for the Chargers Cross Country and Track teams for five years, and was looking forward to Junior Year as an opportunity to be viewed by college scouts.
 Unfortunately, she spent most of the season injured.
-She could be crying about this, but instead she volunteered at track events and tried her first air-conditioned sport - Varsity Bowling - to keep a team atmosphere in her afternoons and spend time with her sister before leaving for college.
+She could be crying about this, but instead she volunteered at track events and tried her first air-conditioned sport - Varsity Bowling - to keep a team atmosphere in her afternoons and spend time with her younger brother before leaving for college.

 Dave Hyink, her AP biology teacher sums it up, "I'm not sure what Alice will be doing in ten years, but whatever it is I imagine it will be something that helps make the world a better place.
 And I'll be proud to say ‘I knew her when...’"